Getting Started

 Right-click context menu on an Action node with Edit Text highlighted, plus Cut, Copy, Paste, Set Payoff, Delete, and Move Up options.

-Ok, once you edit both node texts as "Not Test" and "Test", select the first "No Test" action node, and from its fly-over menu, click the square symbol to add a decision node as a child of the "No Test" action.
+After you rename the two actions as "No Test" and "Test", select the "No Test" action node.
+From its fly-over menu, click the square symbol to add a decision node as a child of that action.

 Flyover menu on the No Test Action node with the square symbol highlighted to add a Decision node as its child.